Happy Gay Travel

 Where will we stay?

-In New Zealand, as on our other trips, we’ve sought out a variety of accommodations that are nice and comfortable, and give us a sense of the place we’re visiting, often small, intimate, yet nice inns and lodges if available and friendly.
+In New Zealand, as on our other trips, we’ve sought out a variety of accommodations that are nice and comfortable, and give us a sense of the place we’re visiting, often small, intimate, yet nice inns and lodges.
 On some tours, we may have a few nights in 2- and 3-bedroom luxury apartments or condos, since we find this arrangement offers more space and better opportunities to socialize.
 If we’re in apartments, each unit has a living room.
-If you requesnt a single room, you’ll have your own bedroom in a shared condo at these lodgings.
+If you request a single room, you’ll have your own bedroom in a shared condo at these lodgings.

 Please note that if we are in luxury condos, in some cases two rooms may share a bathroom.
 The official starting time is 6:00 pm on our official “start date”.
 At that time we’ll have our orientation, followed by dinner.
 It ends after breakfast on the last day.
-You can arrive earlier or depart later, but please note that (as of this writing) check-in time is 4:00 pm, and check-out time is 10:00 am, which is standard in New Zealand.
+You can arrive earlier or depart later, but please note that (as of this writing) check-in time is 4:00 pm and check-out time is 10:00 am, which is standard in New Zealand.

 Bungy Jump, New Zealand Gay Adventure Tour